Tejasramcharan/simple-Weather-App/README.md

 How to Run the Application:
 Steps to run the application:

+1.select the file name in the terminal.

+cd pro

-1. Execute the following command in the terminal.
+2. Execute the following command in the terminal. npm start

-npm start
-2. Open the web browser and type the following URL in the address bar.
+3. Open the web browser and type the following URL in the address bar.

 http://localhost:3000/

 Technologies Used:
-ReactJS
-CSS
-JSX
+ReactJS,
+CSS,
+JSX,

 contact details:
 8296669819